Elizabeth Wyn Wood: Passing Rain (1928)

-The Welland-Crowland War Memorial (1939)
+Welland-Crowland War Memorial (1939)

 Welland-Crowland War Memorial in Chippawa Park, Welland, Ontario.

 The Welland-Crowland War Memorial designed by Elizabeth Wyn Wood, features two heroic figures, Man the Defender and Woman the Giver, set against the Canadian landscape.
 Wood was chosen as the sculptor by winning a national competition for the project.
 Planned as part of a regional beautification plan for the lands along the Welland Canal, the memorial was intended to be visible and intelligible to passengers on passing boats.
 The memorial was the final large World War I memorial unveiled in Canada, built with over $36,000 of donations collected from the citizens from the city of Welland and Crowland during the peak of the depression.
 Sculpted from LaCass Granite located in Quebec, the piece was cut to size by the Thomson Monument Company based on Wood's full-size clay model.
 Canadian artist and sculptor, Louis Temporale, completed the fine surface carving of the monument.

 The Welland-Crowland War Memorial depicts two heroic figures, a soldier and a woman.
 The monument represts the sacrifice and the service of those who fought and those who supported the war from home.
 It uses similar design elements, such as a single soldier based on common designs of vintage monuments.
 Unlike vintage sculptures, Wyn Wood includes elements of red pine and wheat sheaves based on a World War I trench mortar.
-The Welland-Crowland War Memorial was unveiled one day after World War II began on September 4, 1939 by Lieutenant Colonel Archdeacon F.G.
+The Welland-Crowland War Memorial was unveiled one day after World War II began on September 4, 1939, by Lieutenant Colonel Archdeacon F.G.
 Scott, D.S.O., Senior chaplain of the First Canadian Division during World War I, and Canadian poet.

-Other Works
+Other works

 Elizabeth Wyn Wood's Bas-relief at Toronto Metropolitan University, Ontario.

 Elizabeth Wyn Wood's high relief of a Goaltender at Toronto Metropolitan University, Ontario.

 Elizabeth Wyn Wood's Bas Relief at Ryerson University in Toronto, Ontario.

 Elizabeth Wyn Wood's Bas Relief at Ryerson University in Toronto, Ontario.